HaitaiNg/Education/GoRuck/README.md

 - Optional: Medical Tape: $2.70
 - Total: $48.85+

-#### Tools for Assembly
+#### Tools for Assembly: Drill; Measuring Tape; Phillips screwdriver
--Drill
--Measuring Tape
--Phillips screwdriver

 #### Assembly
-1.)
-Drill four holes in one of the EMT conduit pipes (2 holes in the top, 2 holes below it).
+1. Drill four holes in one of the EMT conduit pipes (2 holes in the top,  holes below it).
 The 2 holes at the top and bottom must align with each other such that the Steel eye bolts can pierce completely thru the EMT conduit and you can install the washer on the opposite end.
 There should be a 34.8inch+ distance (max limit is 3ft) between the top 2 holes and the bottom 2 holes.

 <img src="Photos/pole2.jpg" width=“376” height="869">

-2.)
-Insert the Steel eye bolts and washer.
+2. Insert the Steel eye bolts and washer.

 <img src="Photos/pole1.jpg" width=“376” height="869">

-3.)
-Attach the Stainless Steel Spring lake to top eye bolt and bottom eye bolt.
+3. Attach the Stainless Steel Spring lake to top eye bolt and bottom eye bolt.
-4.)
-Attach the Electric Metallic Set Screw to the opposite side of the top.
+4. Attach the Electric Metallic Set Screw to the opposite side of the top.
 This will serve as the connector to additional EMT conduit pipes.
 I designed this flag with feasibility and the ability to easily extend and reduce the length of the pole.
 If you want to make the flag taller, add EMT conduit and attach more Electrical Metallic screws.